fedora-sysexts/community/README.md

 ## `extensions.fcos.fr` redirector

 A Caddy based redirector is hosted at `extensions.fcos.fr`.
-The configutation is available in [Caddyfile](Caddyfile).
+The configutation is available in the parent project's Caddyfile.
 It redirects URLs queried by `systemd-sysupdate` to GitHub releases where the sysexts are hosted in this repo.